pytorch/torchx/0.1.0rc2/_sources/quickstart.md.txt

     )
 ```

-Once we write our component, we can then call it via `torchx run`.
+We can execute our component via `torchx run`.
 The
 `local_cwd` scheduler executes the component relative to the current directory.

 ```sh